 The incomparable Pegge A. Bollard Hunt began her earthly journey on November 25, 1928 and passed away into eternity on September 12, 2019.
 She was a Midwesterner from Cleveland, Ohio who journeyed west to California with her mother to join her sister, then on to Las Vegas, Nevada where she worked and cared for her mother until she passed.
 Pegge was secretary to the chief Engineer at the USAF Nevada Test Site and eventually Executive Secretary to the President of the Pioneer Citizens Bank in Las Vegas.
 She married George Hunt, and became a step mom to George’s daughter, Diana.
 They decided to escape Las Vegas by moving to Quichapa to settle into ranch life, which Pegge did with gusto, caring for her family, raising vegetable gardens, growing beautiful flowers and caring for dogs, cats and horses.
 The next move was to Kanarraville, Utah then on to Cedar City after George passed away.
 Pegge became a true westerner enjoying the comfort, beauty and spiritual influence of the Cedar Mountains.

-To send flowers in memory of Pegge A Hunt, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Pegge A Hunt, please visit our Heartfelt Sympathies Store.

 Pegge was an active, loving member of the Trinity Lutheran Church.
 Each week for many years the alter was graced with her floral arrangements.
 She was a self-taught landscape painter and through her genius and attention to detail produced many fine paintings which decorated her home, the homes of friends and church.
 Her home was well appointed with tasteful family heirlooms steeped in history of the 1800’s and early 1900’s and were interesting conversational pieces.
 A few of her other favorite things were Turner Classic Movies (Tyrone Power was her first heart throb), books: especially English and American history, theater and good music.